-CFX's Operations, Maintenance and Administration ("OM&A") expenses for fiscal year 2017 increased 12.9% from fiscal year 2016 and ended the year 11.1% under budget.
-CFX came in under budget due primarily to the following reasons: 1) There was a program budgeted for in operations that was delayed until fiscal year 2018; 2) Maintenance expenses were less than anticipated; and 3) multiple departments had positions that were budgeted for but not filled.
+CFX's Operations, Maintenance and Administration ("OM&A") expenses for fiscal year 2018 increased 14.8% from fiscal year 2017 and ended the year 5.3% under budget.
+CFX came in under budget due primarily to the following reasons: 1) There was a program budgeted for a full year in operations that was delayed; 2) multiple departments had positions that were budgeted for but not filled.

-Transponder sales increased by 41% between fiscal years 2016 and 2017 largely because of a continued focus on increasing E-PASS market share.
+Transponder sales increased by 26% between fiscal years 2017 and 2018 largely because of a continued focus on increasing E-PASS market share.

-Investment income decreased by 37% between fiscal years 2016 and 2017 due to a reduction in available cash and fewer corresponding investments.
+Investment income decreased by 24% between fiscal years 2017 and 2018 due to a reduction in available cash and fewer corresponding investments.

-Other operating revenue consists of various fees that are collected, such as statement fees, Pay By Plate fees and fees received for collecting revenue on behalf of other entities.
-Other operating revenue increased by 20% between fiscal years 2015 and 2016 and by another 2% between fiscal years 2016 and 2017.
-In fiscal year 2016, CFX replaced its unpaid toll notice program, with a Pay By Plate initiative, assessing a new fee schedule on every transaction not paid in the lane.
+Other operating revenue consists of various fees that are collected, such as statement fees, Pay by Plate fees and fees received for collecting revenue on behalf of other entities.
+Other operating revenue increased by 2% between fiscal years 2016 and 2017 and by another 4% between fiscal years 2017 and 2018.
+In fiscal year 2016, CFX replaced its unpaid toll notice program, with a Pay by Plate initiative, assessing a new fee schedule on every transaction not paid in the lane.
 This new fee schedule is beneficial to the customer, and has resulted in a reduction of fees per transaction.
 This change has stabilized the growth of other operating revenue.